February 1914: "Herman Luethye, lookoutman on Bolan Peak last summer has made a working model of a brush hook." (The Siskiyou Bulletin)

 October 16, 1943: AWS Station 'Nan 1-5' was inactivated, recommendation was to retain the station.
 Sleeping quarters were added by the AWS.
 (Report of Aircraft Warning Service Station.
 May 1, 1944)

-1951: One and one third miles of road were constructed to the lookout.
+1951: One and one third miles of road constructed to the lookout.

 September 29, 1972: "Everett Deniston's (Bald Knob Lookout) twin brother, Ernie, was married last spring and he and his wife Sally, are at the Bolan lookout in the Illinois Valley ranger district."
 (Corvallis Gazette-Times)